radektomasek/fm-huddle-page-single-section/README.md

 ### Continued development

 I was able to build this site relatively comfortably as I had been an experienced developer.

 However, I really enjoyed the challenge and still learned some solid chunks mentioned in the previous sections.

+The biggest development area for me is to dig deeper in the HSL colours.

-My goal in the foreseeable future is to keep building these challenges and master the key CSS concepts.
+And my general goal in the foreseeable future is to keep building these challenges and master the key CSS concepts.

 ### Useful resources